vgaldi/fw-lab/content/post/NANOP-NL-TDMTM-accepted/index.md

 +++
-title = "Our paper on nonlocal effects in temporal metamaterials accepted in Nanophotonics" date = 2022-02-09 draft = false
+title = "Paper on nonlocal effects in temporal metamaterials accepted in Nanophotonics" date = 2022-02-09 draft = false